What is gestational diabetes?

 - Low blood sugar: Babies born to mothers with gestational diabetes have a higher risk of low blood glucose (sugar) after birth.
 Your baby’s doctor will monitor their blood glucose (sugar) after birth to treat low blood sugar if it occurs.

-- High birth weight: High blood glucoses (sugars) due to gestational diabetes can cause babies to grow very large.
+- High birth weight: High blood glucose (sugars) due to gestational diabetes can cause babies to grow very large.
 A large baby can have difficulties during delivery, including nerve injuries in their shoulders or collarbone fractures.
 Although it is rare, a very serious complication can cause brain damage.
 This is because the baby does not get enough oxygen during birth.

 - Type 2 diabetes: Babies born to women with gestational diabetes are at greater risk for obesity and developing type 2 diabetes later in life.